noodldocs/noodldocs.github.io/2.4/extending/create-lib.md

 !> This guide requires <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a> and <a href="https://docs.npmjs.com/downloading-and-installing-node-js-and-npm" target="_blank">npm</a> installed.

+!> These docs are only valid for versions below 2.4.
+A new docs are being written.
+In the meantime, please reach out on our [Discord](https://discord.gg/23xU2hYrSJ) or [Forum](https://forum.noodl.net/) if you encounter any issues.

 ## Setup

 First you need to install the Noodl command line interfaces.
 If you have not previously installed the CLI you can do so via npm.